-Enter interest from certain bonds, notes and other evidences of indebtedness issued by non-federal government entities outside Utah (commonly known as municipal bonds) if acquired on or after Jan.
+Enter interest from certain bonds, notes and other evidences of indebtedness issued by non-federal government entities outside Utah (commonly known as municipal bonds) if the interest is not included in your federal adjusted gross income and if acquired on or after Jan.
 1, 2003.
-Do not enter interest earned on non-Utah municipal bonds if the issuing state (or political subdivision) does not impose an income tax on bonds issued by Utah, or the issuing state does not impose an income tax.
+Do not enter interest earned on non-Utah municipal bonds if the issuer does not impose an income tax on bonds issued by Utah, or the issuing state does not impose an income tax.
 See incometax.utah.gov/additions/municipal-bond-interest.